ucsb-csw8/w23-project/step01.md

 **File 3 - test code**

-Create a separate file to test your work.
-Call it **`tests.py`** - this is where the `assert` statements will be collected to help you verify that your implementation of each function is correct.
+The file **`tests.py`** is where the `assert` statements will be collected to help you verify that your implementation of each function is correct.

 Put this at the top to import all of the functions from `functions.py`